-• ORS continues to implement and coordinate Project Search sites to offer opportunities for internships and job exploration for adults and students with IDD.
+- ORS continued to implement and coordinate Project Search sites to offer opportunities for internships and job exploration for adults and students with IDD.
 ORS had one adult Project Search site that was lost due to COVID but has identified a new site to take its place.
 Lost site was a hospital and new site is hospitality/service industry.
 While ORS has not been able to expand the number of Project Search sites, ORS continues to explore that option.
 ORS has three transition age Project Search programs, 2 hospital-based programs and one professional office-based program.
-This past school year ORS had an 88% employment rate over the three transition programs.

-- ORS continued to partner with DLT/RealJobsRI initiative to identify new employment opportunities in emerging business sectors for individuals with disabilities.
+This past school year ORS had an 88% employment rate over the three transition programs. - ORS continued to partner with DLT/RealJobsRI initiative to identify new employment opportunities in emerging business sectors for individuals with disabilities.
 The progress has been slow in this area because the focus has been on Consent Decree demands of the IDD population.
 Discussions are ongoing. - ORS BEST has participated in Chamber of Commerce events, job fairs, employer forums, and direct employer contact to assess the needs of the business community. - ORS has had initial discussions to assist BEST to collaborate with other State agencies (including DLT and BHDDH) as per WIOA requirements to consider employers as another customer base of VR.
-Strategy has not yet been developed. - ORS has developed a draft version of an internal tracking tool to monitor employers/business contacts, industries, ORS liaison, and job board.
-ORS has developed a Teams page for BEST activities including tracking tool. - ORS was unable to utilize System 7 to create an accurate or useful database for staff to utilize and migration to Informed is pending.
-ORS will look to new MIS system, to see if tracking employers and employer engagement can be an option. - ORS identified increased employer penetration via annual report to WIOA/DLT/GWB reporting.
+Strategy has not yet been developed.

+- ORS has developed a draft version of an internal tracking tool to monitor employers/business contacts, industries, ORS liaison, and job board.
+ORS has developed a Teams page for BEST activities including tracking tool. - ORS identified increased employer penetration via annual report to WIOA/DLT/GWB reporting.
 Information and Support Services was provided to 25 employers.
 26 employers were provided Workforce Recruitment Assistance and 5 employers accessed untapped labor pools. - ORS reintroduced application, IPE development and competitive integrated employment productivity goals for all VR counselor staff and decided against introducing productivity goals for BEST members only.